-Net cash used by investing activities of approximately \$51,000 and approximately \$23,000 for the years ended December 31, 2019 and 2018, respectively, consisted of the purchase of property and equipment.
+Net cash used by investing activities of approximately \$131,000 and approximately \$51,000 for the years ended December 31, 2020 and 2019, respectively, consisted of the purchase of property and equipment.
+In 2020, we refurnished our offices in Los Gatos, California and also purchased lab equipment to be used in connection with an epi tool that we plan to lease in Tempe, Arizona.